cucumber/common/messages/README.md

 ### Lack of a schema

 The JSON report does not have a formal schema.
-This has led to slightly inconsistent implementation of the JSON formatter in various Cucumber implementations.
+This has led to slightly inconsistent implementations of the JSON formatter in various Cucumber implementations.
 Consumers of the JSON format have to anticipate and detect these inconsistencies and try to cope with them.